-- Since the data is time-enabled, you can apply time slicing.
+- Since the data is time-enabled, you can apply time stepping.
 From downloading the data, you know that there are two months' of data.
 In this tutorial, examine the first week of each month.
-To do this, set time interval to 1 week, time step to 1 month, and reference time to January 1st, at 12:00 AM.
+To do this, set Time step interval to 1 week, How often to repeat the time step to 1 month, and time to align time steps to to January 1st 2017, at 12:00 AM.

 - Select statistics of interest; some examples are the Mean of the total_amount, or the Variance of the Trip Distance.